Booth notebook

 Why it fits

-War by The Cardigans off The Rest Of The Best (2024) stays related to Tonight by David Bowie off The Next Day (2013) through pop, rock, but changes the pocket enough to matter.
+Rise & Shine by The Cardigans off The Rest Of The Best (2024) stays related to Nothing Matters by The Last Dinner Party off Prelude to Ecstasy (2024) through pop, rock, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) a clean lane instead of boxing the handoff in.

 Track context